SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## Suspicious use of Dev-Tools-Launcher

-DevToolsLauncher.exe has a switch 'LaunchForDeploy' that takes the location of another bianry to launch.
+DevToolsLauncher.exe has a switch 'LaunchForDeploy' that takes the location of another binary to launch.
 Attackers have abused this ability to launch their own non-trusted code.

 ## Sysmon - RawAccessRead Event